 Surgery is the main treatment and diagnostic tool for most ovarian cancers.
 The goal is to see how far your cancer has spread, and to remove as much of the tumor as possible.

 The type of operation you’ll have depends on the stage of your cancer and your health.
 Usually the surgeon will remove your uterus, ovaries, and both fallopian tubes.
 They may also need to remove other tissue in your abdomen if the cancer has spread.
 Your surgeon will do the procedure that will give you the best result with the fewest side effects.

 A week or two before surgery, your doctor will do some tests to make sure you are healthy enough for the procedure.
 These might include:

 - Chest X-ray of your heart and lungs

-- Electrocardiogram (EKG or ECG) to tell how fast your heart is beating and if it has a healthy rhythm
+- Electrocardiogram (EKG or ECG) to check your baseline heart rhythm

 Ask your doctor if you need to stop taking any medicines, supplements, or herbal products before your surgery.
 The doctor will tell you not to eat or drink anything after midnight on the night before your procedure.